 Academic Coaching is a hybrid tutoring and mentoring combination that pairs high achieving (3.0 GPA) and professionally trained college students with at-risk students in underperforming urban high schools for regularly scheduled support.

 Catholic School Educator Degree Programs

-- M.Ed. in Instructional Leadership: Catholic school educators who are interested in leadership in K-12 Catholic schools can earn a master’s degree in Instructional Leadership with K-12 principal licensure endorsement.
+- M.Ed. in Administration & Supervision for Principal Preparation: Catholic school educators who are interested in leadership in K-12 Catholic schools can earn a master’s degree in Administration & Supervision with a K-12 principal licensure endorsement.
 All Catholic educators admitted to this cohort receive a 1/3 tuition scholarship from Loyola University Chicago.
 In addition, the Archdiocese of Chicago has formed a special partnership with Loyola's School of Education to offer an additional 1/3 tuition scholarship for educators in the Catholic schools within the Archdiocese in exchange for a commitment to continue working in Archdiocese Catholic schools for at least three years and to seek a leadership position as appropriate.
 Candidates complete 12 courses in two years, including a practicum in administration and an option for taking one summer course in Rome.

 Chicagoland Partners for English Language Learners (CPELL)